Jeremiah Chapter 6

 Jeremiah 6:2 “I have likened the daughter of Zion to a comely and delicate [woman].”

-That dwells at home and lives in pleasure, and deliciously, in great peace and quietness, in entire ease and security.
-In no fear of enemies, or apprehension of danger; and so it describes the secure state of the Jews.
+That dwells at home and lives in pleasure, and elegance, in great peace and quietness, in entire ease and security, in no fear of enemies, or apprehension of danger; and so it describes the secure state of the Jews.

 Verses 3-5: The “shepherds” and “flocks” that camp around Jerusalem sound pastoral but they represent military forces laying siege to the city.